aviwidgerson8/aviwidgerson8.github.io/output/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/hindu-november-2020-news-notes/index.md

 - [ ] What is CSIR-NEERI function ?
 Who is its authority ?
 - [ ] What are the functions of PESO ?
 WHo is its authority ?
 - [ ] What is the basis for conferring Institutes of National Importance ? is it done by an act of Parliament ?
-- [ ]  #protected-areas : Sharavathi Valley Lion-Tailed Macaque Sanctuary ?
 - [ ] What is NDPS Act ?
-- [ ]  #map : Mali ?
 - [ ] What are the proposed reforms to Mines & Mineral (Development & Regulation) Act, 1957 ?
 - [ ] What is India Stack ?
-- [ ]  #data : India is a home to 6.33 Cr MSMEs of which 6.3 Cr are micro enterprises(99.4%), the number of MSMEs increased by 18.5% from 2019 to 2020 - to 25.12 lakh units
 - [ ] Tribes : Lotha & Tangkul ?
-- [ ]  #protected-areas : Daldali Reserve Forest ?
-- [ ]  #protected-areas : Dissoi Valley Reserve Forest ?
 - [ ] Which states have 3 tier & 2 tier panchayat systems ?

 ## 16th November 2020